ketakisrao/simplyres-php/README.md

 + Make a folder and cd into it.
 + Clone the repository using git clone https://github.com/ketakisrao/Simplyresphp.git
-+ cd to simplyres/
++ cd to simplyresphp/
-+ Install the app using python setup.py install
++ Update composer using : composer update
-+ To run this application cd wsgi/openshift/ and then python manage.py runserver
++ To run this application cd simplyresphp and php artisan serve
 + Simplyres! should now be running on http://localhost:8080/